Alberdi/rogueforce/README.md

     marce:~$ python battle.py 8888
      sito:~$ python battle.py 8889

 To customize your experience, such as choosing different generals for each side, you'll to edit the last lines of `battle.py`; and remember to do it on both sides of the network if you want to play the same game.
-Maybe it's a bit cumbersome, but the `scenario.py` will support network soon.
+Maybe it's a bit cumbersome, but the `scenario.py` might support network play in the future too.

 Rogue Force will have ready to play packages for each major system in the future, but they're not provided yet.

 Can I help?
 -----------
 Probably.
-I'll appreciate most kinds of help, from code to game ideas for new generals or gameplay.
-If you want to get involved somehow, write to Marcelino Alberdi (marcelino.alberdi@gmail.com) explaining what would you like to do.
+I appreciate most kinds of help, from code to game ideas for new generals or gameplay.
+Feel free to open new issues, fork the code or anything else that you might fancy.

 License?
 --------
-I decided to use the free ISC license as you can check in the `LICENSE.txt` file.
-I really dislike the all caps legal text that goes with every single software license so I decided to strip it; I hope I won't get demanded when someone runs the hidden fork bomb in the code.
+The project uses the free ISC license as you can check in the `LICENSE.txt` file.
+I really dislike the all caps legal text that goes with every single software license so I decided to strip it.